kristapsdz/openrsync/README.md

 This project is still very new and very fast-moving.
 It's not ready for wide-spread testing.
-Or even narrow-spread beyond getting all of the bits to work goodishly.
+Or even narrow-spread beyond getting all of the bits to work.
 It's not ready for strong attention.
 Or really any attention but by careful programming.

 See
 [rsync.5](https://github.com/kristapsdz/openrsync/blob/master/rsync.5)